arkadiusz-czerwinski/arkadiusz-czerwinski/README.md

 * [Ember framework](https://github.com/damiankucharski/Ember)

-* Multidimentional visualization tool
+* Multidimentional visualization tool - Currently in progress

-### Due to reactivation of this github account all kaggle notebooks and repositories will be soon moved or linked here
+### Due to reactivation of this github some of the repositories will be changed to public and kaggle notebooks will be published